-The GLA rides on the same platform as the A-Class sedan, CLA four-door coupe, and the GLB crossover.
+The Mercedes GLA rides on the same platform as the A-Class sedan, CLA four-door coupe, and the GLB crossover.

-We particularly like those turbine-style air vents located directly beneath the infotainment screen and to the left and right of the driver and front seat passenger, respectively.
+We particularly like those turbine-style air vents located directly beneath the infotainment screen and to the left and right of the driver and front-seat passenger, respectively.

 Mercedes has also raised the seating position for the driver and front passenger while the rear seats can be optionally adjusted by 5.5-inches.
 Behind the rear seats, cargo space has also been increased, and this can be further expanded by the 40:20:40 folding rear seat.
-As expected, the new GLA is packed with several advanced driver-assistance and safety systems such as Active Distance Assist, Active Steering Assist, Evasive Steering Assist, and Active Blind Spot Assist.
+As expected, the new GLA is packed with several advanced driver-assistance and safety features such as Active Distance Assist, Active Steering Assist, Evasive Steering Assist, and Active Blind Spot Assist.

-While the engine may be the same, but 2021 GLA's suspension is all-new.
+While the engine may be the same, the 2021 GLA's suspension is all-new.
 It features MacPherson struts at the front, a multilink setup at the rear, and more aluminum components to cut back on weight.
 Like before, the 4Matic all-wheel drive is optional, but this system has been redesigned with an electro-mechanical clutch instead of the old hydraulic one.
 Mercedes claims the new system distributes 20 percent of output to the rear wheels in regular circumstances, 30 percent in Sport mode, and 50 percent in off-road.